Valac01/hugo-anemone/README.md

 ### Latest Section in home page

 You can show latest 3 pages of any section in your website.
-You have a section called `codes` at `www.example.com/codes` and you'd like to show latest 3 pages from that section in your home page.
+Lets say you have a section called `codes` at `www.example.com/codes` and you'd like to show latest 3 pages from that section in your home page.
 Then you need to add `params.latest.section` at you site `config` file.

 ```toml
 [[params.latest.section]]